ossf/scorecard-action/README.md

           retention-days: 5

       # Upload the results to GitHub's code scanning dashboard.
-      # This is required to visualize the results on GitHub's scanning dashboard.
       - name: "Upload to code-scanning"
         uses: github/codeql-action/upload-sarif@5f532563584d71fdef14ee64d17bafb34f751ce5 # v1.0.26
         with: